CP1404/Practicals/prac_06/README.md

 # Reflection

-We are just past halfway, so it's helpful to stop and reflect, and adjust as needed.
+We are just past halfway in the subject, so it's helpful to stop and reflect, and adjust as needed.

 Download and save the template markdown file [REFLECTION.md](REFLECTION.md) to your `prac_06` folder.
 Write short but meaningful answers to the questions in that file.